Wall Street ends higher as corporate earnings season kicks off - ExBulletin

 Wall Street ends higher as corporate earnings season kicks off

-Stocks closed higher on Wall Street on Friday to give the Standard & Poors 500 its best week in two months, as earnings reporting season begins and CEOs begin to show how well or poorly they navigate the high inflation and a slowing economy.
+NEW YORK (AP) Stocks closed higher on Wall Street on Friday to give the S&P 500 its best week in two months as earnings season begins and CEOs begin to show how well or poorly they navigate a high inflation and a slowing economy.

 Slowing swaths of the economy and persistently high inflation are weighing on corporate earnings, which are one of the main levers that set stock prices.
 Friday marked the first big day for S&P 500 companies to show how they fared in the final three months of 2022, with a slew of banks leading the way.